pymatgen.analysis.interfaces package

 Parameters:

-• substrate_structure – structure of substrate
+• substrate_structure (Structure) – substrate structure

-• film_structure – structure of film
+• film_structure (Structure) – film structure

-• zslgen – BiDirectionalZSL if you want custom lattice matching tolerances for coherency.
+• zslgen (ZSLGenerator | None) – BiDirectionalZSL if you want custom lattice matching tolerances for coherency.

 get_interfaces(termination: tuple[str, str], gap: float = 2.0, vacuum_over_film: float = 20.0, film_thickness: float = 1, substrate_thickness: float = 1, in_layers: bool = True) Iterator[Interface][source]

-Generates interface structures given the film and substrate structure as well as the desired terminations.
+Generate interface structures given the film and substrate structure as well as the desired terminations.

 Parameters: